hqjimmy9/F1_Tenth_Duke-_eam/simulator_install.md

 Title: Setting up F1TENTH Gym Environment with ROS2 Communication Bridge

-Description: This guide provides step-by-step instructions on how to set up the F1TENTH Gym environment with a ROS2 communication bridge on different systems including Ubuntu (with or without NVIDIA GPU), Windows 10, and macOS.
+Description: This guide provides step-by-step instructions on how to set up the F1TENTH Gym environment with a ROS2 communication bridge on different systems including Ubuntu.
 By following this guide, you'll have a containerized ROS communication bridge for the F1TENTH gym environment turning it into a simulation in ROS2.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)